Descanonge/tol_colors/docs/source/colormaps.rst

 Linear colormaps
 ================

-The colormaps are created by linear interpolation of carefully chosen colors.
+The colormaps were created by linear interpolation of carefully chosen colors.
 Those colors can be used as is for discrete colormaps and are shown below.
 These discrete variants are available by adding "_discrete" to the colormap name (*eg* ``tc.sunset_discrete``).
 Note the *iridescent* does not have a readily available